BNaise/DGW-Plus/README.md

 ---

-🔗 Download
+Download:

 Get the latest version here:
 👉 https://github.com/BNaise/DGW-Plus/releases

 ---

-🎮 Original Game
+Original Game:

 Based on:
 https://seeksstuff.itch.io/deltarune-guess-who

 ---

-✨ Features
+Features:

-- 📱 Android support
+- Android support
-- 🎭 Multiple character sets (Deltarune, Undertale, Minecraft)
+- Multiple character sets (Deltarune, Undertale, Minecraft)
-- 🧩 Custom game support (not available on Android)
+- Custom game support (not available on Android)
-- 🎵 Adjustable background music (can be changed or disabled)
+- Adjustable background music (can be changed or disabled)
-- 🛠️ Mod-friendly design using JSON and sprite editing
+- Mod-friendly design using JSON and sprite editing

 ---

-🧱 Resources Used
+Minecraft mob textures from:

-- Minecraft mob textures from: https://modrinth.com/resourcepack/spawned-eggs
+  https://modrinth.com/resourcepack/spawned-eggs

 ---

-🛠️ Custom Games
+Custom Games:

 «⚠️ Custom games are not supported on Android»

 ---

-▶️ For Version 1.2.0 or Higher
+For Version 1.2.0 or Higher:

 1. Open the game once, then close it
 2. Press "Win + R" and type: